MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 Consider making this service principal account a super user: To ensure that this service principal account can always unprotect files for others, it can be configured to be a super user.
 In the same way as you configure a standard user account to be a super user, you use the same Azure RMS cmdlet, [Add-AadrmSuperUser](/powershell/aadrm/vlatest/Add-AadrmSuperUser.md), but specify the **ServicePrincipalId** parameter with your AppPrincipalId value.

-For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../configure-super-users.md).
+For more information about super users, see [Configuring super users for Azure Information Protection and discovery services or data recovery](../configure-super-users.md).

 > [!NOTE]
 > To use your own account to authenticate to the Azure Rights Management service, there's no need to run Set-RMSServerAuthentication before you protect or unprotect files, or get templates.